Charitable status and tax benefits (UK)

 January 29, 2018 | Simon Jenkins

-The University is an ‘exempt charity’ under Schedule 3 of the Charities Act 2011.
+The University of Leeds is an ‘exempt charity’ under Schedule 3 of the Charities Act 2011.
 The University does not have a registered number issued by the Charities Commission but is in law a charity by Royal Charter, granted in 1904.
 Our reference number with the charity division of HM Revenue and Customs is X6861.

 Our charitable status means that a gift in your Will to the University would be tax-exempt and so could reduce the amount of Inheritance Tax payable if the net value of your estate is above the threshold (currently £325,000).